NBISweden/workshop-genome_annotation/labs/functional_annotation.md

 ```
 interproscan.sh -i maker_final.faa -t p -dp -pa -appl Pfam,ProDom-2006.1,SuperFamily-1.75 --goterms --iprlookup
 ```
-The analysis shoud take 2-3 secs per protein request - depending on how many sequences you have submitted, you can make a fairly deducted guess regarding the running time.
+The analysis should take 2-3 secs per protein request - depending on how many sequences you have submitted, you can make a fairly deducted guess regarding the running time.
 You will obtain 3 result files with the following extension '.gff3', '.tsv' and '.xml'.
 Explanation of these output are available [>>here<<](https://github.com/ebi-pf-team/interproscan/wiki/OutputFormats).